Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Methods

 with an additional Langevin time $t_l$.
 The independent Gaussian random variables $\bm{\eta}$ satisfy

-with $\delta$ being the Kronecker delta for the discrete indices and the Dirac delta function for the continuous $t_l$.
-The matrix $Q$ is an arbitrary positive-definite matrix.
-In order to use the Langevin equation in our AFQMC code we discretize the Langevin time $t_l$ with a finite time step $\delta t_l$.
+where $\delta$ is to be understood as a Kronecker $\delta$ for the discrete indices and as the Dirac $\delta$ function for the continuous $t_l$.
+The matrix $M$ is an arbitrary positive-definite matrix.
+In order to use the Langevin equation in our AFQMC code, we discretize the Langevin time $t_l$ with a finite time step $\delta t_l$.
 Using the Euler method, the discretized equation is given by \cite{Gardiner09}

-For the random variables $\bm{\eta}$ we have to make the replacement $\delta(t_l-t_l') \rightarrow \delta_{t_l,t_l'}$.
-The systematic error introduced by discretizing the Langevin time is of linear order in $\delta t_l$ \cite{Batrouni19,ALF_v2}.
-By transforming the Langevin equation into the form of a Fokker-Planck equation one can show that the stationary probability distribution of finding the system in state $\bm{q}$ is given by \cite{Batrouni85}
+For the random variables $\bm{\eta}$ we replace $\delta(t_l-t_l') \rightarrow \delta_{t_l,t_l'}$.
+The systematic error introduced by discretizing $t_l$ is of linear order in $\delta t_l$ \cite{Batrouni19,ALF_v2}.
+By transforming the Langevin equation into a Fokker-Planck equation one can show that the stationary probability distribution of finding the system in state $\bm{q}$ is given by \cite{Batrouni85}

 A major aspect of Langevin dynamics are the forces, their computation, and characteristics.
 For the SSH model, using Eq.~(\ref{eq:S_SSH}), the forces read

 with the Green function

 and the propagators